 You might have noticed a theme throughout these retrospectives, though to be totally real with you it’s not one I knew would emerge so strongly until I sat down and actually wrote them.
 That theme is creation.
 Videogames, it seems, have always been steering me toward creation, long before I had any idea that’s what I even wanted in my life.

 A long, long time ago, it was videogames that introduced me to my own creative impulses.
 Then level editors let me begin to flex my storytelling muscles, and modding gave me the chance to create the worlds I dreamt up.
 Along the way, I’ve been awed, influenced, and inspired by other worlds I’ve inhabited for a time here and there.
 I discovered how emotionally powerful a story can be early on.
-I was taught to hold to my convictions; and sworn I would never be afraid of weaving those convictions into the things I created.
+I’ve learned to hold to my convictions; and sworn I would never be afraid of weaving those convictions into the things I created.
 And I’ve seen firsthand how games can change a life… or save one.

 Hell, some games have served just to prepare me for the reality that someone’s always going to hate whatever I make.
 But you’ve still got to make it, no matter what anyone tells you, or how it ends up looking.